Your AI. Your data.

 Asimov's cLaws was inspired by the OpenClaw concept and then built from the ground up as a new framework with security and ethics as the foundation rather than an afterthought, where every action is permission-gated, dangerous operations are blocked before they start, and your data never leaves your machine.

-All critical state is encrypted at rest with Sovereign Vault v2 using AES-256-GCM with a passphrase-only root of trust derived through Argon2id (256MB memory-hard) and BLAKE2b KDF, and all key material is held in guard-paged, mlocked memory (SecureBuffer).
+All critical state lives in the Sovereign Vault on your own machine, with sovereignty enforced through access control rather than at-rest encryption today (AES-256-GCM at-rest encryption with a passphrase-only root of trust is on the roadmap).
 A Memory Watchdog runs continuously to detect attempts to inject or corrupt personality constraints, and the 5-tier trust engine gates every external interaction with cryptographic pairing and audit logging.

 Most AI assistants feel the same on day 1,000 as they do on day 1, but Friday's personality evolves across sessions, shaped by your interactions, your communication style, and the relationship you build together so that over time no two Fridays feel alike.